UniversalMinecraftAPI/UniversalMinecraftAPI/docs/configuration.md

 This option determines the port that will be used by the web server.
 If it is set to `-1`, the port will be chosen automatically.

+### ip_whitelist
+**Default value**: `[]`

+This option can contain IPs which are allowed to access the web server.
+It will only be used if it contains at least one value.

+If you want to put the server behind a proxy and that proxy runs on the same system as the server, it is better to set the `ip_address` to one so it can never be accessed from the outside and thus can't be DDOS'ed.

 ### secure
 This section specifies the HTTPS/SSL options for the web server, which is recommended for secure use.
 The following options are available: